-Direct or text messaging between Campers and Staff/Volunteers are not permitted including to befriend/follow Campers on social media/networking sites is also not allowed, unless approved and signed off by the Campers parents/guardian through our 'Social Media Contact form.'
+Direct or text messaging between Campers and Staff/Volunteers is not permitted.
+To friend/follow Campers on social media/networking sites is also not allowed, unless approved and signed off by the Campers parents/guardian through our 'Social Media Contact form.'
 Campers, staff and volunteers will comply with Camp Chateaugay's social media policies and policies governing the use of personal mobile communication devices while on Camp.